Ball State vs. Miami (OH) NCAA Football Odds, Plays and Insights | October 23, 2021

 Ball State vs. Miami (OH) College Football Odds, Plays and Insights

 Oddsmakers give the Ball State Cardinals (4-3, 0-0 MAC) the edge when they host the Miami (OH) RedHawks (3-4, 0-0 MAC) on Saturday, October 23, 2021 in a matchup between MAC rivals at Scheumann Stadium.
-Ball State is favored by 5.5 points.
-The point total is set at 51.5 for the contest.
+Ball State is favored by 5 points.
+The contest's over/under is set at 51.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.